silentorb/marloth-story/books/fairytale/part3.md

 Cautiously, she slipped out of the covers and onto the cobbled surface of the street.
-Despite her newfound sense of freedom, she felt vulnerable with just her nightgown, so she took one of sheets from the bed and wrapped it around her.
+Despite her newfound sense of freedom, she felt vulnerable with just her nightgown, so she took one of the sheets from the bed and wrapped it around her.
 Thus attired, she embarked down one of the streets.